rapidfish/personnummer/README.md

 ## Java API to handle Swedish Personnummer

-* Do checksum validation of a Personnummer
+* Do checksum validation when parsing a candidate String into Personnummer (last digit)

-* Extract meta information; age, days since birth, gender, place of birth, zodiac sign etc ...
+* Extract meta information after parsing a Personnummer (age, days since birth, gender, place of birth, zodiac sign, etc...)

-* Generate 'randomized' but yet valid Personnummer, for the purpose of creating test data

-* Parses any string into a Personnummer, as long as it contains a valid Personnummer.

 * Input strings may have leghts between 10 to 13 characters, a missing separator (-/+) automatically gets resolved.